 Students need the approval of their academic advisor to finalize the registration process and are encouraged to register during the designated online registration period.
-Classes are available during the day, evening, or in an online format (offered as two sub-terms each semester), and students can schedule their coursework in whatever format works best for them.
+Classes may be available during the day, evening, hybrid, virtual, or in an online format (offered as two sub-terms each semester), and students can schedule their coursework in whatever format works best for them.
 Students should keep in mind, however, that not all courses are offered in each format.